ia-mm-ai/IAMMAI/README.md

 - `VALIDATION_ARTIFACT_OVERVIEW.md`
 - `TRANSITION_RECORD_OVERVIEW.md`
 - `IMPLEMENTATION_MAP.md`
+- `SCHEMA_MAP.md`

 These documents define the first implementation-oriented overviews derived from the constitutional core and the architecture layer.

+### `schemas/`
+The first mechanically constrained artifact family.

+Contains:
+- `witness_artifact.schema.json`
+- `validation_artifact.schema.json`
+- `governance_action.schema.json`
+- `transition_record.schema.json`
+- `state_record.schema.json`

+These files are the first schema family derived from the implementation layer.
+They do not replace the constitutional core; they make parts of the body more machine-checkable.

 ## Reading order